 Airbnb host Kate Shaw talked about the business before Covid-19 and said “it was booming and this was supposed to be the time of the year, you would see hundred percent occupancy”.

 She said that she has exclusively made her income from the rentals since 2018, Shaw owns multiple properties in Joshua Tree and Long Beach.
 Shaw talked about the pandemic affecting her business she said “it was literally overnight, I can’t begin to describe.
 The morning of March 10th, all of a sudden- it actually hit in Long Beach first, because conventions started to be canceled and events started to be canceled, and so people were canceling.”

 For that purpose Airbnb has put a policy in place, to return the customers full cash under the Extenuating circumstances policy.
 The company also created a $250 million fund to reimburse the hosts for some of their losses.

-Heading in to the year, Airbnb was looking for an entry to the public markets, The company had also lined up bankers to lead the offering, which was supposed to test whether Airbnb could live up to its $31 billion market valuation from 2017 or not.
+Heading into the year, Airbnb was looking for an entry into the public markets, The company had also lined up bankers to lead the offering, which was supposed to test whether Airbnb could live up to its $31 billion market valuation from 2017 or not.

 The company’s CEO Brian Chesky is holed up in San Francisco these days baking a lot of chocolate chip cookies while the company is on the brink of bankruptcy and no way to salvage it in the near future.